UlyssesWu/Troschuetz.Random/README.md

 What I have done with his great project, was simply to refactor and improve his code, while offering a new Python-style random class.

-Please visit the [page of the original project][code-project-article] in order to get an overview of the contents of this library.
+Please visit the [page of the original project][codeproject-article] in order to get an overview of the contents of this library.

 ## Table of Contents